Yovanna Ventura Flaunts Underboob In Sexy New Topless Pic

-Yovanna Ventura shared some good news with her Instagram fans today and posted a copy of the new Galore Magazine cover.
+Yovanna Ventura shared some good news with her Instagram fans today and posted a pic of the new Galore Magazine cover.
 She posed topless for the sexy snap, and showed off her underboob in a pair of jeans.

-The model appeared to be sitting down and she placed her left hand on the top of her bare chest, leaving her underboob on show.
-She also held up a black camera to her right eye and smiled widely, and posed strategically to censor her chest with her elbow.
+The model appeared to be sitting down and she placed her left hand on the top of her bare chest, leaving most of her breasts on show.
+She held up a black camera to her right eye and smiled widely.
+She posed strategically to censor her nipple with her elbow.
 She popped out her left hip, and her dynamic pose emphasized her toned midriff.

 She wore her hair slicked back into a high ponytail, and her locks looked to be flying through the air.
 Her makeup application seemed to include light eyeshadow and dark red lipstick.
 She also sported a chic bracelet on her left wrist and wore a light red manicure.

-The denim that she rocked had a very low-waisted fit, and her name was written across her hip area in white font.
+The denim that she rocked had a very low-waisted fit, and her name was written across her hip area in a white font.

-The image was taken outside and there were large palm leaves behind her, and there were several bokeh spots that added color to the shot.
+The image was taken outside and there were large palm fronds behind her, and there were several bokeh spots that added color to the shot.

-The share has garnered over 47,500 likes so far with her fans taking to the comments section with their various compliments.
+The share has garnered over 47,500 likes so far, with fans taking to the comments section with their various compliments.

 “Look pretty yovanna like always,” gushed a supporter.